mslinn/jekyll_outline/README.md

 ## Development
 After checking out the repo, run `bin/setup` to install development dependencies.

-Then you can run `bin/console` for an interactive prompt that will allow you to experiment with `irb`.
+Then you can run `bin/console` for an interactive prompt that will allow you to experiment using `irb`.

+### Build and Install Locally
 To build and install this gem onto your local machine, run:
 ```shell
 $ bundle exec rake install